 EDS (Energy Dispersive X-ray Spectroscopy) and XPS (X-ray Photoelectron Spectroscopy) are both techniques used for surface analysis, but they have different principles and provide distinct information about a material’s composition.
 Here are the key differences between EDS and XPS analysis:

-Continue reading “Difference between EDS and XPS Analysis”Category: EDS Analysis
+Continue reading “Difference between EDS and XPS Analysis”Difference between EDS and XRF Analysis

 EDS (Energy Dispersive X-ray Spectroscopy) and XRF (X-ray Fluorescence) analysis are both techniques used for elemental analysis, but they differ in their principles, applications, and instrumentation.
 Here are the key differences between EDS and XRF analysis: